Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 The fact that it always weaved from right to left and never back the other way was a *really* neat trick, actually.

 Beside her, Derek uttered an enraptured sigh.
-“Jesus…”
+"Jesus…"

 Ava squeezed his hand.
-“Yeah.”
+"Yeah."

 A soft, disembodied giggle from behind them gained a body as Ava’s daemon counterpart manifested.
 Apparently she didn’t need the drone to project a hologram, here.
-“I’m glad you like it.”
+"I’m glad you like it."

-“I don’t think I would ever have thought of a design like this!”
+"I don’t think I would ever have thought of a design like this!"
 Ava admitted.

-“We were a little worried it’d come across as the twisted product of a damaged mind,” holo-Her said, and looked up approvingly at the overhead blossom spread.
-“We don’t want to make people uncomfortable.”
+"We were a little worried it’d come across as the twisted product of a damaged mind," holo-Her said, and looked up approvingly at the overhead blossom spread.
+"We don’t want to make people uncomfortable."

-“It was…a little jarring at first,” Derek acknowledged, then looked back down the garden tunnel.
-“But I think you struck the balance.”
+"It was…a little jarring at first," Derek acknowledged, then looked back down the garden tunnel.
+"But I think you struck the balance."

 The avatar smiled, and extended a *‘shall we?’* hand.

 The next little delight was buzzing and humming back and forth along the path’s edge, periodically pausing above a flower bed and dipping its proboscis not into a flower, but into the soil.
 It looked like a bumblebee, if bees were made of shimmering opalescent composite, and it obediently lifted itself up to alight on Ava’s finger when she reached toward it.

-“You really pulled out all the stops to make this place a paradise, huh?”
+"You really pulled out all the stops to make this place a paradise, huh?"

-“As much as we can,” her doppelganger agreed.
-“Anything that could be prettified, was.”
+"As much as we can," her doppelganger agreed.
+"Anything that could be prettified, was."

-“What’s it do?”
+"What’s it do?"
 Derek asked, as it transferred itself to his finger.

-“Monitors soil condition.
+"Monitors soil condition.
 Acidity, moisture levels.
 It’s not like we have fingers we can stick in the soil, is it?
-It’d also be our first warning of a fungal disease or aphids or something, but we don’t have those here…yet.” the daemon’s little flash of a half smile and twitchy almost-shrug weirded Ava out a little, but only because she knew it was *exactly* what she herself did a couple times in every conversation.
-“I guess we’ll get them eventually, if people arrive from Earth and bring dirt on their shoes and stuff.”
+It’d also be our first warning of a fungal disease or aphids or something, but we don’t have those here…yet." the daemon’s little flash of a half smile and twitchy almost-shrug weirded Ava out a little, but only because she knew it was *exactly* what she herself did a couple times in every conversation.
+"I guess we’ll get them eventually, if people arrive from Earth and bring dirt on their shoes and stuff."

 And there was a difference.
 Ava wasn’t sure that was the sort of detail she’d have thought to think ahead on…That was the confounding thing about this Entity, sometimes it was like talking to a slightly more confident and *composed* version of herself, other times it was like talking to somebody else entirely, a really meticulous thinker.

 She scratched Hannah’s ears for comfort until the thought became less uncomfortable, and smiled when she noted the drone-fly was buzzing politely in front of the dog’s sniffer for inspection.
 When she looked up at the holo-herself, she saw a mischievous glint in her eyes.

-“So…I have to ask.”
+"So…I have to ask."
 Ava stood up and carried on down the path.
 Overhead, the stream bounced and bubbled over some stones.
-“As lovely as this all is—”
+"As lovely as this all is—"

-“What’s it in aid of?” other-Ava finished.
-“You’ll see in a second.
+"What’s it in aid of?" other-Ava finished.
+"You’ll see in a second.
 We have this…idea, you know?
 About what our role is, for the future.
 Beyond surviving.
 Surviving’s, like, the baseline but what then?
-What else?”
+What else?"

 Ava made a mental note of that one.
 Good header quote.
-“So what’s your answer?”
+"So what’s your answer?"

-“We think it’s about the same as everybody else’s.
+"We think it’s about the same as everybody else’s.
 Everybody…I was gonna say *’human’* but, you know what I mean.
 Everyone who’s not some kinda genocidal or slavering monster, you know?
 It’s like those oxygen masks on airplanes.
-Take care of yourself first…then take care of other people.”
+Take care of yourself first…then take care of other people."

 They crossed the third bridge and the last of the inverted trees turned out to have been disguising the moment open space *yawned* above and around them…